My friend El sent hubby Al a number of beer links in the hopes of luring him to Brussels – and hey, it worked!

 The pub was very dark as befits a 300 year old building.

 Being midafternoon, it was relatively empty, containing only a fellow Canadian, an older Belgian and the bartender.
-The other Canadian was a beer-lover from Ottawa, who had been studying business in the hopes of starting up his own brewery.
+The other Canadian was a beer-lover from Ottawa, who had been studying the business in the hopes of starting up his own brewery.
 The Belgian was an older man who spent a lot of time in Portugal.
 And the bartender was a good friend of his.

 The Belgian was quite impressed with the way all three of us traveled, stopping to spend time, to drink, to experience the ‘real’ Brussels.
 To salute us, he ordered a ‘Kasteel Tripel’, along with tasting glasses.
 Al decided it was similar to Duval, but better.
 It is very high alcohol, 11%, which is probably why I liked it so much!
 A 5 mmmmm beer – I’d order that again!